ephes/django_async/article_sorted.md

 asyncio.run(main())
 ```

 Threads also did suffer from a lock contention problem on Python 2.
+The Python
-The Python interpreter checked every 100 ticks if another thread
-should be able to acquire the GIL.
-This leads to slower performance
+interpreter checked every 100 ticks if another thread should be able to acquire
-even on a single CPU, but on on machines with multiple cores this
+the GIL.
+This leads to slower performance even on a single CPU, but on on
-was especially bad, because now threads would be fighting on
+machines with multiple cores this was especially bad, because now threads would
-different CPUs in parallel about getting the GIL.
+fight over getting the GIL on different CPUs in parallel.
 Those issues were
-fixed with the new GIL introduces in Python 3.2 and now check gets
+fixed with the new GIL introduced in Python 3.2 and now check gets only called
-only called every 5ms (it's configurable via sys.setswitchinterval).
+every 5ms (it's configurable via sys.setswitchinterval).

 # Credits